LydraFr/ansible-yunohost/README.md

 ### Roles

 - [`lydra.yunohost.ynh_setup`](roles/ynh_setup/README.md): This role prepares servers with Debian-Buster-based to run Yunohost.
 It sets up Yunohost with its initial settings and domains, users and apps of your choice.
+- [`lydra.yunohost.ynh_apps`](roles/ynh_apps/README.md): This role installs Yunohost apps of your choice and can perform post-install tasks.
 - [`lydra.yunohost.ynh_config`](roles/ynh_config/README.md): This role configures various Yunohost services (SMTP relay, auto updates).
 - [`lydra.yunohost.ynh_backup`](roles/ynh_backup/README.md): This role manages the configuration of backups.